Skip to main content

 The Role of Physical Activity

-Regular, moderate generally supports hormonal health and metabolic function.
+Regular, moderate physical activity generally supports hormonal health and metabolic function.
 However, extreme or prolonged intense exercise without adequate recovery can sometimes place excessive stress on the body, potentially leading to temporary hormonal imbalances.
 Sedentary lifestyles, conversely, are associated with increased adiposity and insulin resistance, both of which can depress testosterone levels.
 Finding a balanced approach to movement is therefore important.

 Intermediate